 “As everyone knows, the opera is really about Leporello”, said OA Chief Executive Adrian Collette as he introduced John Pringle at the after party.
 In this case, he wasn’t joking.
 John Pringle’s performance of the most put upon servant of the Don is one of the last appearances he will make in opera, as he is soon to retire from the stage.
 He makes the most of every moment on stage, exploiting the comic potential of the role to the full, and his enjoyment and rapport with Tahu Rhodes lifts the whole show.
 It is definitely the best Leporello I have ever seen.

 The casting of the female principals is less successful, with the exception of Tiffany Speight as Zerlina, who can be relied upon to please in the Mozart subrette roles.
-As Donna Anna, Kate Ladner was dramatically convincing but, on the night, lacked the vocal stamina that this fiendishly difficult role d
+As Donna Anna, Kate Ladner was dramatically convincing but, on the night, lacked the vocal stamina that this fiendishly difficult role demands.

 The role of Donna Elvira happens to be one of my favourites, and while she is often played as a comical love sick fool, she is in my opinion a good portrait of the sort of madness that can possess a woman when she is obsessed by a charismatic, abusive man.
-Alternately angry then forgiving, her conflict
+Alternately angry then forgiving, her conflicted feelings are expressed in outbursts with a spiky vocal line that requires a soprano with an exciting top.
+In this production Fiona Janes’s fine mezzo quality was pleasing, but ultimately incongruous in the opera.

 The one tenor role, Don Ottavio, was filled more than ably by Jaewoo Kim.
-It is a thankless role, as the character fruitlessly tries to capture the attention of the hysterical Anna, but Kim
+It is a thankless role, as the character fruitlessly tries to capture the attention of the hysterical Anna, but Kim has a beautiful lyric tenor and was almost heroic in the aria Il mio tesoro.
+And bass Jud Arthurs cuts a fine figure as the Commendatore.

-ire for some time, and its age is beginning to show.
+This production of Don Giovanni has been in the OA repertoire for some time, and its age is beginning to show.
 It contains a number of, to my taste, gratuitous gestures to “sexiness”, but in general maintains a good pace throughout, culminating in a powerful denouement.
 Opening night was hampered by too many tempo disagreements between the stage and pit, which may well account for some of the uneasiness from the girls, but I trust these problems will be resolved during the run of the season.

 Tuesday, October 16, 2007